malikabass1656/Awesome-LLM-based-Text2SQL/README.md

        <p align="center"><img width="80%" src="figures/overview.svg" /></p>
     <p align="center"><em>Overview of LLM-based Text-to-SQL Workflow </em></p>
 </div>
 A user asks a question about football leagues.
 The LLM takes this question together with the schema of the corresponding database as input and generates an SQL query as output.
-The generated SQL is then executed on the database, retrieving the result _"The 5 leagues with the highest matches"_, which answers the user's question.
+The generated SQL is then executed on the database, retrieving the result <em>"The 5 leagues with the highest matches"<em>, which answers the user's question.

 ## 📜 Catalog